AesopInteractive/lasso/README.txt

 == Changelog ==

+= 0.9.1 =
+* added ability to insert standard WordPress images and blockquote.
+If Aesop Story Engine is activated, it replaces these with Aesop Story Engine's story components.
+* fixed css class names in toolbar components not being namespaced

 = 0.9 =
 * fixed a capability issue where contributors were allowed to publish posts
 * class visibility methods